jcs-denverdev/BBC-Layout01/README.md

 ## How It's Made
 **Tech used:** HTML, CSS

+The CSS contains floats, rather than modern flexbox and grid.

 ## Lessons Learned
 My first version of this layout did not have any media queries.
 This version was made with responsiveness in mind.
 While designing the copy of this layout, I learned .....